dfinance/dvm/README.md

 ### Compilation server

-`compiler` is a Move/Mvir compilation gRPC server.
+`compiler` is a Move compilation gRPC server.
 API described in [protobuf schemas][].

 To launch the compilation server run: